danboid/meson-sm1-sei610-qca9377-bt/README.md

 It has been tested using the Manjaro ARM [linux-aml](https://gitlab.manjaro.org/manjaro-arm/packages/core/linux-aml) 5.12 kernel.

-# UPDATE JUNE 2022

-Bluetooth no longer works using meson-sm1-sei610-qca9377-bt.dtb with Manjaro ARM.

-You can get working onboard bluetooth for the X96 Air Q1000 and X96 Max Plus Q2 TV boxes by using meson-g12a-x96-max-plus-q2.dtb with a 5.15.x+ kernel running under one of the S905X3 builds of [s9xxx Armbian](https://github.com/ophub/amlogic-s9xxx-armbian).
-This dtb has most recently been tested with the Linux 5.15.45-flippy-73 kernel.

-meson-g12a-x96-max-plus-q2.dtb doesn't have working onboard ethernet when used with the Armbian 5.10.x kernels but WiFi and bluetooth both work with the Linux 5.10.120-flippy kernel.

 ## Compilation

 You can build the dtb yourself with `device-tree-compiler`: